-The Consultation Strategy was first developed in July 2007 and has improved the coordination of consultation activities between the services within the Council and with key partners and to ensure that citizens' views were used effectively to inform council decision-making.
-This is reviewed and updated on an annual basis.
+The Council's Consultation Strategy aims to coordinate consultation activities between the services within the Council and with key partners, to ensure that residents' views are used effectively to inform council decision-making.
+This Strategy is reviewed and updated on an annual basis.